Skip to main content

 DDR Museum © © DDR Museum, Berlin 2017

-History comes alive in the DDR Museum.
-Immerse yourself in the everyday life of the former state with your children and learn more about this part of German history.
+In the DDR Museum History comes alive.
+Immerse yourself with your children in the everyday life of the former state and learn more about this part of German history.
 Take a seat in an original GDR living room, rummage through drawers and take a test drive in a Trabi.

-Afterwards, you can pay a visit to the asisi Panorama of Divided Berlin - THE WALL a few streets away.
+A few streets away, you can also visit the asisi Panorama of Divided Berlin - DIE MAUER .
 The panorama takes you back to the 1980s.
-The large-scale 360-degree picture panorama gives a vivid impression of what life must have looked and felt like on both sides of the Berlin Wall.
+The large-scale 360-degree image panorama conveys a vivid impression of what life must have looked and felt like on both sides of the Berlin Wall.

 Technikmuseum raisin bombers